spookyd/spookyd.github.io/_posts/2017-08-02-state-of-react-native.md

 forget about [Parse](https://en.wikipedia.org/wiki/Parse_(platform)).
 Nothing is guaranteed!

-#### React Native License
+#### React Native License [Updated: 9-27-2017]

+> This is no longer an issue with Facebook addressing everyone's concerns and switching to an MIT license.
+[More Info](https://code.facebook.com/posts/112130496157735/explaining-react-s-license/)

-I hesitated even bringing up the
+~~I hesitated even bringing up the
 [React License](https://github.com/facebook/react/issues/7293) because
-there are so many other places to read the on going debate but I need to touch on one small topic.
+there are so many other places to read the on going debate but I need to touch on one small topic.~~

-No matter the true intention of the license verbiage one thing is for sure, you better run this by your clients or your own legal department before using React Native.
+~~No matter the true intention of the license verbiage one thing is for sure, you better run this by your clients or your own legal department before using React Native.
 Look, the last thing you would ever want is to be months into development when all of a sudden Seth from the legal department storms in screaming "Please tell me we aren't using React Native!"
 I am not saying there is anything scary about what Facebook has in its fine print but the legal department where you are working might not like it.
-It is just good to get it cleared first.
+It is just good to get it cleared first.~~

 ### Conclusion